frees-io/freestyle/docs/src/main/tut/docs/http/finch.md

 }
 ```

-The greatest common divisor can be computed using Euclid's algorithm.
+The greatest common divisor can be computed using Euclid's algorithm:

 ```tut:book
 def gcd(a: Int, b: Int): Int =